QualiSystems/cloudshell-L1-test-switch/README.md

-# Test Switch L1 Driver
+# Test Switch L1 Driver, for tests

+# For test purposes, it does not really communicate with a switch

 ## Overview
 The Test Switch L1 Driver provides CloudShell Resource Manager with the capability to communicate with switches that are part of the CloudShell inventory.